 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D810 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
+Both the D810 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The D810 was replaced by the Nikon D850, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is the Nikon D810 better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.